Animals Found in the Virgin Islands

 The Unexpected Invader: Mongoose in the Virgin Islands

 The mongoose is a carnivorous mammal.
 Native to South Asia and Africa, it was introduced in the Virgin Islands to control rat populations during plantation days.
 This did not occur.
 The mongoose hunts during the day and the rats come out at night.
 The mongoose’s introduction to the Virgin Islands was disastrous for the local bird and snake population.
 The mongoose eats other mammals, birds, and birds’ eggs.
 It is said to be the only animal fast enough to catch a cobra and live to tell about it.

 Wild donkeys are found on St. John.
 They are descendants of domestic donkeys that were released or escaped into the wild.
 They are usually in small groups of three to five.
 Although some of the donkeys are domesticated and friendly they should not be provoked or harassed.
 You may get kicked.
 You will find many donkeys in the Cinnamon Bay area of St. John and around Coral Bay.

 There is a small deer population in the Virgin Islands.
 The white tailed deer was brought to the islands by colonist in the late 1700’s for hunting purposes.
 They are a shy, solitary animal.
-Occasionally they are sighted in the National Park on St. John, in densely forested areas of St. Croix and on the East End of St. Thomas.
+Occasionally they are sighted on St. Croix, St. Thomas and St. John; most often in residential, forested areas.